High Follow-Up Committee for Arab Citizens of Israel: Overview

 The High Follow-Up Committee was established sometime between 1982 and 1984, after the events of Land Day in 1976.
 Members are drawn from the Arab heads of local authorities and major Arab organisations and parties in Israel.
 Because they do not have to submit to direct election and reach decisions by consensus, often leading to paralysis, the committee has been criticized by the community for being unwieldy and ineffective.
 Jonathan Cook wrote in Al-Ahram Weekly in 2006 that in recent years, there have been calls from Arab political factions for direct elections to be held for the positions in the High Follow-Up Committee, but that, "the Israeli government has intimated that it would consider an Arab 'parliament' as an attempt at secession and react harshly."

 Many resolutions have been passed since the establishment of the committee.
 Notable among these are many declarations calling for the holding of general strikes to protest Israeli policies, and a number of these have been successfully observed.

 Manifesto

 The High Follow-Up Committee and NCALC published their first manifesto, The Future Vision of the Palestinian Arabs in Israel, in December 2006.
 The document calls for Israel to be transformed from a Jewish state that privileges its Jewish majority into "a state of all its citizens".
 It also calls for radical reforms to the national system of land allocation and development, which the authors charge is designed to exclude Palestinian citizens from influence.

 Membership

+The High Follow-Up Committee was established by Ibrahim Nimer Hussein, then Mayor of Shefa-Amr, a non-affiliated politician.
+Hussein chaired the committee until he lost a re-election bid in 1998.
+The committee was in a limbo for a couple of months as he appealed against the results.

 Mohammad Barakeh was the chairman of the High Follow-Up Committee for a decade.
 In 2025, Rula Daood, co-director of Standing Together, became the first woman to apply to be chairperson but was not able to run after several mayors who had said they would support her name appearing on the ballot withdrew their support.
 Jamal Zahalka ended up winning the election.